Top 10 High Interest CDs that can double your interest income

-- Discover Bank.
+Discover Bank.
 Though the Discover name is more commonly linked to credit cards, Discover Bank also has more than $40 billion in deposits.
-Its five-year CD rate offers an APY of 2.10 percent with a $2,500 minimum desposit to open and an early withdrawal penalty equal to can be up to 18 months of interest.
-(Rates as of October 15, 2014.)
+Its five-year CD rate offers an APY of 2.10 percent with a $2,500 minimum desposit to open and an early withdrawal penalty equal to what can be up to 18 months of interest.
+(Rates as of November 25, 2014.)

 The above are not necessarily the 10 highest-yielding five-year CDs in the country.
 They were chosen because their rates are at least twice the national average, they are available in multiple states and they have relatively user-friendly websites.
 You may find additional options in your area, but the points discussed above can still provide you with some framework for what criteria to consider — including rates, minimums and penalties — when choosing a CD.
 Happy hunting!

 GRS is committed to helping our readers save and achieve their financial goals.
 Savings interest rates may be low, but that is all the more reason to shop for the best rate.
 Find the highest savings interest rates and CD rates from Synchrony Bank, Ally Bank, GE Capital Bank, and more.